alexfish/octocrash/README.md

 [![Build Status](https://api.travis-ci.org/alexfish/octocrash.png?branch=master,develop)](https://travis-ci.org/alexfish/octocrash)

-Automatically create Github issues from crashes.
+A Github issue crash reporter for iOS.

-OctoCrash is designed for use within your team during development, distrubute in house builds with OctoCrash enabled to capture all crashes as GitHub issues, ship to the App Store with OctoCrash at your own peril **(don't do it)**.
+OctoCrash is designed for use within your team during development, distribute in house builds with OctoCrash enabled to capture all crashes as GitHub issues, ship to the App Store with OctoCrash at your own peril **(don't do it)**.

 ## Dependencies